Attention to detail

 Here are some DOs and DON'Ts to help you out:

-❌ DON'T rush to send out your work.
+❌ DON'T rush to send your outputs.

 I used to think that I must produce my outputs super fast.